FREQUENTLY ASKED QUESTIONS

 How are you funded?
 Our clients pay rent for their accommodation.
 We also receive some government funding.
 But without donations and fundraising we would have a five-figure shortfall every year and could not continue.

 How many people do you accommodate and support?
-At any one time, 32 people over the age of 18 in nine 3- and 4-bedroomed shared houses on the outskirts of Salisbury.
+At any one time, 29 people over the age of 18 in eight 3- and 4-bedroomed shared houses on the outskirts of Salisbury.
 Every year we help over 60 people who have become homeless.

 Are you all volunteers?
 We are all volunteers except for our three professional support workers.